nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 ```

 ### Forget Network with Connman
-Generally, `conman` will remember and cache setup information.
+Generally, ConnMan will remember and cache setup information.
 This means that if you reboot in the vicinity of a known network, it will attempt to connect.
-However, if you need to forget a network setup, these setups can be found by navigating:
+However, if you need to forget a network setup, navigate to:

 ```shell
 cd /var/lib/connman/
 ```

-You can delete a single connection by seeing what connections are stored and copying the one you want to delete:
+You can delete a single connection by seeing which are stored and copying the one you want to delete:

 ```shell
 /var/lib/connman # ls